-Observers recorded that annually, 55.3-86.8% of the floating objects were natural (Cat.
-I), and about 8.4-33.5% of floating objects had an additional mix of both synthetic and natural materials as appendages (Cat.
-IV and IVb), or only synthetic materials as appendages (Cat.
-V; 3.5-13.7%) (Figure 5).
+Observers recorded that annually, 55.3-88.4 % of the floating objects were natural (Cat.
+I), and about 6.2-33.3 % of floating objects had an additional mix of both synthetic and natural materials, or only synthetic materials (Cat.
+IV; 3.4-10.5 %) as appendages (Fig. 5).

-To evaluate fleet-specific patterns of construction, observer information recorded during any dFADrelated activity, e.g., dFAD deployment, setting, visiting and servicing, were used.
+To evaluate fleet-specific patterns of construction, observer information recorded during any dFAD-related activity, e.g., dFAD deployment, setting, visiting and servicing, were used.
 This may have added some uncertainty in the analyses, as setting, visiting and servicing may occur on dFADs that have been deployed by a fleet other than the one from which the observation was made.
-The bulk of dFADs deployed were made of either: i) completely synthetic materials (cat.
-V; see for instance dFAD design 1 in Figure 2), or, ii) a natural raft with purse seine floats (see for instance dFAD design 2 in Figure 2) and a mixed synthetic/natural, or 100% synthetic appendages (cat.
-IV) (Figure 6).
-These dFADs are typically made of, respectively, a series of purse seine corks wrapped up in nets and panels of nets as appendages; and a bamboo raft with floats and panels of nets as appendages (Figure 2).
+The bulk of dFADs deployed were made of either: i) completely synthetic materials (Cat.
+V; see for instance Figure 2.1), or, ii) a natural raft with purse seine floats (see for instance Figure 2.2) and a mixed synthetic/natural, or 100 % synthetic appendages (Cat.
+IV) (Fig. 6).
+These dFADs are typically made of, respectively, a series of purse seine corks wrapped up in nets and panels of nets as appendages; and a bamboo raft with floats and panels of nets as appendages (Fig. 2).
 Differences were detected for some fleets.
-For instance, more than 57.5% of dFADs deployed by the Spanish and Philippines fleets are almost exclusively synthetic structures (cat.
-V) and between 21.9% and 19.8% are natural raft with synthetic buoys with at-least some synthetic appendages (cat.
-IV; Figure 6 and S1).
-Excluding Indonesia, due to the very small sample size, fleets using the highest 11elativee proportion of 100% natural dFADs (cat.
-I) are the Cook Islands (24.7%), Ecuador (22.0%) and El Salvador (14.9%), with up to 34.4%, 24.0% and 17.0% of their dFADs, respectively, being constructed of natural materials except for the synthetic purse seine floats on the raft (cat.
-II) (Figure 6).
-Regarding floating objects, patterns did not vary between fleets and, hence, reflected the general pattern described previously (Figure 5 and Figure 6).
+For instance, more than 56.9 % of dFADs deployed by the Spanish and Philippines fleets are almost exclusively synthetic structures (Cat.
+V) and between 20.6 % and 22.0 % are natural raft with synthetic buoys with at-least some synthetic appendages (Cat.
+IV; Fig. 6 and S1).
+Excluding Indonesia, due to the very small sample size, fleets using the highest relative proportion of 100 % natural dFADs (Cat.
+I) are the Cook Islands (24.7 %), Ecuador (22.0 %) and El Salvador (15.5 %), with up to 34.4 %, 24.2 % and 17.5 % of their dFADs, respectively, being constructed of natural materials except for the synthetic purse seine floats on the raft (Cat.
+II) (Fig. 6).
+Regarding floating objects, patterns did not vary among fleets and, hence, reflected the general pattern described previously (Figs. 5 and 6).
 However, some fleets, for example Cook Islands and El Salvador, had no information on floating object materials recorded by observers, presumably as they performed very few floating object sets.
 This is not surprising given that these fleets operate in areas far from large land masses.